EPA says nothing final on ethanol blend; industry group cries foul

 The oil industry argues that it cannot sell gasoline with more than 10 percent ethanol, and so is unable to blend more biofuel.
 Corn-ethanol producers argue that they should be able to sell gasoline that is 15 percent biofuel, the maximum allowed by the EPA for newer model cars.

-“In our opinion, they are going to be very defensive to give up any gas tank share - they are going to defend their share at all costs,” Becker said.

-Reporting by Chuck Abbott in Washington and Cezary Podkul in New York; writing by Jonathan Leff; editing by Theodore d'Afflisio and Matthew Lewis
+Reporting by Chuck Abbott in Washington and Cezary Podkul in New York; writing by Jonathan Leff; editing by Matthew Lewis and Theodore d'Afflisio